Restrictions on Physical Stochastic Reservoir Computers: Reservoir Computers

 \end{definition}

-\cite{2301.00042} and \cite{polloreno2023note} derive a closed form expression for the IPC of a stochastic reservoir, which we state here without derivation as \Cref{theorem:ipcdef}.
-We can perform a spectral decomposition $\overline{\EX \EX^T} = \VV \DD \VV^T$ with positive definite, diagonal matrix $\DD$ and an orthogonal matrix $\VV$ to define the generalized noise-to-signal matrix $\Qxit$ as
+References \cite{hu2023tackling} and \cite{polloreno2023note} derive a closed form expression for the IPC of a stochastic reservoir, which we state here without derivation as \Cref{theorem:ipcdef}.
+Writing $\EX$ as short hand for $\boldsymbol{X}(t)$, we can perform a spectral decomposition $\overline{\EX \EX^T} = \VV \DD \VV^T$ with positive definite, diagonal matrix $\DD$ and an orthogonal matrix $\VV$ to define the generalized noise-to-signal matrix $\Qxit$ as

 where $\II$ is the identity matrix, so that $\Qxit$ describes the deviation of the reservoir from an ideal noiseless reservoir that produces orthogonal outputs.